-His enthusiasm for research and travelling activities drove Wisnu, or “Wawies,” to master photography autodidactically.
-What began as a hobby evolved into a sophisticated tool for creative documentation, storytelling, and research.
-Eventually, it drives him to join www.landscapeindonesia.com in 2010, an online open platform for travel writers to archive their travel notes, where he develops his early works as a writer and editor.
-As well as contributing as a researcher and travel writer on the Indonesian archipelago travel documentation e-book projects organised and self-published by www.landscapeindonesia.com.
+His enthusiasm for research and travel drove him to learn photography autodidactically.
+What began as a hobby evolved into a tool for creative documentation, storytelling, and research.
+This passion led him to join www.landscapeindonesia.com in 2010, an open online platform for travel writers, where he developed his early works as a writer and editor.
+As well as contributing in the role of a researcher and travel writer for various Indonesian archipelago travel documentation e-book projects that were organised and self-published by the platform.

-His works expanded widely after his involvement in a long-term cross-disciplinary project called “Jogja River Project”, organised by Lifepatch in 2012, a community-based organisation working in the creative and appropriate application in the field of art, science, and technology.
-Through this project, he had an opportunity to explore creative visual documentation methods to support citizen-based environmental research by developing the DIY Panohead Tool as part of the development of 360-degree photo documentation techniques.
-Furthermore, since he joined as an active member, Lifepatch has become his laboratory to conduct many of his explorations, namely exploration in developing and utilising visual documentation as part of the research process and as a medium for knowledge transfer, and the development of a visual artwork DIY tool to enact the Pepper’s ghost illusion.
-As well as Spatial design exploration within the context of exhibition installations, he believed that a space is not merely working as a container for exhibition activities or designed to emphasise the artwork narratives.
-Moreover, a space can be designed to weave a new narrative or a storytelling from across different artworks exhibited together within it, transforming the space into an integral part of the exhibition or becoming the installation itself.
+His works expanded widely after his involvement in a long-term cross-disciplinary initiative called the “Jogja River Project”, organised by Lifepatch in 2012, a community-based organisation working in the creative and appropriate application of art, science, and technology.
+Through this project, Wisnu, who is also widely known as Wawies, explored creative visual documentation methods to support citizen-based environmental research, where he developed the DIY Panohead Tool for the 360-degree photography as part of the p.
+Since then, Lifepatch has become his main laboratory for diverse explorations.
+Starting from developing visual documentation as a research process and as a medium for knowledge transfer, alongside creating a visual artwork DIY tool to enact the Pepper’s ghost illusion.
+This collective also accommodates his Spatial design exploration through the exhibition installation designs.
+He believed that a space is not merely a container for exhibition activities or to emphasise the artwork’s narratives.
+Furthermore, a space can be designed to weave a new narrative or storytelling from across different artworks exhibited together within it, transforming the space into an integral part of the exhibition or the installation itself.

-Building upon cross-disciplinary collaborative works in various platforms, he seamlessly bridges his professional practice and creative experimentation.
-Nowadays, while maintaining his daily routine as an architect and urban planner at his small studio called “WieStudio”, he is still evolving and actively developing various ongoing projects that defy traditional boundaries.
+Building upon cross-disciplinary collaborative works across various platforms, he seamlessly bridges his professional practice and creative experimentation.
+Today, while maintaining his daily routine as an architect and urban planner at his small studio, “WieStudio”, he continues to actively develop various ongoing projects that defy traditional boundaries.
 His current works and experiments seamlessly integrate spatial design exploration, visual research documentation, and interactive installations rooted in site-specific data and scientific interpretation.
-By treating every new exploration or project as a platform for dialogue, he continues to explore how design and architecture can expand beyond technical disciplines to work as a living catalyst for community conversation and collaborative storytelling.
+By treating every new exploration or project as a platform for dialogue, he continues to explore how design and architecture can expand beyond technical disciplines to serve as a living catalyst for community conversation and collaborative storytelling.

 Contacts and Information: